-Paul found a 7 mile walk around Chatsworth, courtesy of sallymosley.co.uk
+Paul found a 7 mile walk around Chatsworth House in the Peak District, courtesy of sallymosley.co.uk

-so we decided that although the weather forecast was lots of rain, we would toddle off anyway – I was very keen to go out as I have a new pair of trousers and new gloves to try out!
+Walks in the Peak District are the best and although the weather forecast today was lots of rain, we decided to go anyway.
+I was very keen to go out as I have a new pair of trousers and new gloves to try out!

-We passed a lake with a cottage on the far bank – would love to see in there – and then came to the hunting tower built by Bess of Hardwick so she could watch the hunting in the valley below – Paul has decided he would like to buy this desirable little property – just need a win on the lottery first!
+The hunting tower was built by Bess of Hardwick so she could watch the hunting in the valley below.
+Paul has decided he would like to buy this desirable little property but we just need a win on the lottery first!

-We then descended some very steep steps (which amazingly I didn’t fall down) to Chatsworth House – had a little look round the shop and back over another very muddy field back to the car.
+After descending some very steep steps to Chatsworth House, we had a little look round the shop and back over another very muddy field back to the car.

-Really lovely walk (thanks Sally Mosley) – although still very weird and very sad not to have Alfie with us – always in our hearts though Alf.Took us about four and a half hours and my legs were aching a bit after trudging through so much mud nearly all the way round – and we called in at Chatsworth Farm Shop on the way home to buy a barrel of Chatsworth Gold – but ended up buying quite a bit more!
+This was a really lovely walk.
+It is still very weird and very sad not to have Alfie with us but you are always in our hearts Alf.The walk took us about four and a half hours and my legs were aching a bit after trudging through so much mud nearly all the way round.

-Finished the day at the Exeter for a lovely tea and 2 pints of Ay Up for me and a pint of Pedigree for Paul – happy days.
+It was a perfect end to the day as we called in at the Exeter for a lovely tea and 2 pints of Ay Up for me and a pint of Pedigree for Paul – happy days.